 Electroencephalogram (EEG)/video telemetry

 In video telemetry, a video recording is done at the same time as the EEG.
 This means that if your child has a seizure, doctors can see exactly what happens.
-It is important all children that may benefit from surgery have video telemetry.
-This is to find out exactly where in the brain your child’s seizures are coming from.
+It will help to show exactly which part of the brain the seizures are coming from.
 An EEG/video telemetry can be done while your child is awake or asleep, or both.

 Magnetic resonance imaging (MRI scan)

-An MRI scan uses a strong magnetic field and radio waves to create pictures on a computer of tissues, organs and other structures inside the body.
-It can show if there’s a structural cause for your child’s epilepsy.
+MRI stands for magnetic resonance imaging.
+An MRI scan uses a strong magnetic field and radio waves to create pictures on a computer, of tissues, organs and other structures inside your child’s body.

 This is similar to the MRI scan but, during the scan, your child will be asked to do something, such as: